parsleyhealth/recruiting/frontend-engineer-interactive/README.md

-# Ingest Form React Application
+# Ingest Form Application

 ### Overview

-In this task you'll be creating a simple, single-page, React application.
+In this task you'll be creating a simple, single-page, **React** application.

 > If you have any questions email me at michael@parsleyhealth.com.